liamzdenek/ferment-ai/memory-bank/progress.md

    - `constructs`: AWS CDK constructs library
    - `zod`: Schema validation library
    - `zod-to-json-schema`: Converts Zod schemas to JSON Schema
+   - `@modelcontextprotocol/sdk`: SDK for the Model Context Protocol
+   - `dot`: Template engine for prompt formatting

 5. **Workflow Architecture Design**: We have designed a new architecture based on workflows and tasks:
    - **Journal**: The central executor that runs workflows and maintains state